-This QRP balun is wound with mil spec teflon insulated coax which provides a consistant 50 ohm impedance for the windings.
+This QRP balun is wound with mil spec teflon insulated coax which provides a consistant 50 or 75 ohm impedance (depending on your selection) for the windings.
 The design provides high levels of isolation, RF choking and excellent return loss for those who want top end performance in a compact, portable and light weight size.

 This model is the popular Isolation/choke balun that is perfect for feedline isolation, noise reduction and RFI management.
 The model 1110b and 1110w are great for quickly deploying a center fed monoband dipole or monoband verticals.

 The enclosure for low power units is small, lightweight and portable, but NOT intended for long term or permanent outdoor use.
 If used in a long term outdoor installation, additional attention must be given to weatherproofing and possible strain relief.
 Damage caused by such use is not covered under our lifetime warranty.

 Be sure to look at the unique mounts available for the QRP line of baluns